-The period pre- and post-surgery operation (perioperative) can be a milestone for every patient.
+The period pre and post-surgery operation (perioperative) can be a milestone for every patient.
 Physiotherapy in perioperative care is emerging as an important component of postoperative recovery.
-Advances in the implementation of physiotherapy in the perioperative period and its enhancement of post-surgical outcomes have been highlighted in recent research review.
-Read research review…
+The benefits of the implementation of physiotherapy in the perioperative period and its enhancement of the patient’s recovery have been highlighted by the research.
+Read the research review on preoperative care…

-Timelines of mobilisation occurring immediately after surgery or early after institution of mechanical ventilation in cases of respiratory failure, may be beneficial in preventing weakness and allowing patients to return to functional independence at the time of discharge.
-Incorporation of this multimodal, evidenced-based approach has been shown to reduce postoperative pulmonary complications and shorten hospital length of stay.
+Timelines of mobilization occurring immediately after surgery or early after the institution of mechanical ventilation in cases of respiratory failure may be beneficial in preventing weakness and allowing patients to return to functional independence at the time of discharge.
+Incorporation of this multimodal, evidence-based approach has been shown to reduce postoperative pulmonary complications and shorten hospital length of stay.

-Preoperative care physiotherapy sessions aim to decrease oedema, strengthen soft tissues, and preserve mobility of the joint.
+Preoperative care physiotherapy sessions aim to decrease edema, strengthen soft tissues, and preserve the mobility of the joint.
 These clinical outcomes contribute to a better environment for the surgeon to penetrate and operate.
 Physiotherapy in the preoperative period can also improve physical deconditioning and may potentially affect subsequent post-surgical outcomes.
-Prospective observational study of the implementation of early physiotherapy sessions in a surgical population demonstrated that physiotherapy is feasible and well tolerated in the surgical population, but requires a multidisciplinary approach.
-Read the study…